eric-cc-su/eric-cc-su.github.io/_posts/2015-06-02-jekyll-category-tag-automation.md

 from the files in order to find any discrepencies and add missing items.

 {% highlight ruby %}
 def compile_post_data(data_array)
-        data_array.each do |item|
+    data_array.each do |ITEM|
-            if not @cat_list.include?(item['category'])
+        * if CATGRY not in existing category list  *
-                @pcat_list << item['category']
+            * append CATGRY to @pcat_list *
         end
-            item['tags'].gsub("[","").gsub("]","").split(",").each do |subitem|
-                subitem = subitem.strip
+        * converted_tags_string *.split(",").each do |TAG|
+            TAG = * strip whitespace from TAG *
-                if not @tag_list.include?(subitem)
+            * if TAG not in existing tags list *
-                    @ptag_list << subitem
+                * append TAG to @ptag_list *
             end
         end
     end
 end
 {% endhighlight %}

-`@cat_list`, `@pcat_list`, `@tag_list`, and `@ptag_list` are the four other
-class variables mentioned earlier which list either the T&C items read from the article files (@cat/@tag_list), or the T&C that needs to be added to the repo (@pcat/@ptag_list).
+`@pcat_list`, `@ptag_list` are the arrays containing the respective T&C that needs to be implemented.
 The `data_array` parameter refers to the master list which is passed in and parsed.
 This method was written to take care of both tags and categories so it only needs to be called once.

 ### Constructing T&C Files and YAML Entries

 The `compile_post_data` function gave us the T&C items to be added in the form of the arrays `@pcat_list` and `@tcat_list`.
 The final step is to create a file and a YAML entry for each of the T&C items that needs to be added.

 {% highlight ruby %}
 def construct(type, data_array)
-        dpath = File.join($base, "blog/", type)
+    dpath = * path of category/tag directory *
-        if not File.directory?(dpath)
-            FileUtils.mkdir_p(dpath)
+    * if cat/tag dir doesn't exist *
+        FileUtils.mkdir_p(* directory path *)
     end

-        ytype = type
+    ytype = type  # either "tag" or "category" case type
-        case type
-        when "tag"
-            ytype = "tags"
-        when "category"
-            ytype = "categories"
+    * convert "tag"/"category" to "tags"/"categories" *
     end
-        yfname = File.join($base, "_data/", ytype+".yml")
+    yfname = * ../_data/categories or ../_data/tags *

-        data_array.each do |filename|
+    data_array.each do |ITEM|
-            fname = File.join(dpath, filename + ".md")
+        fname = * ../_data/tags/ITEM.md *
-            newfile = open(fname, "w")
+        newfile = * open file in WRITE mode *
-            newfile.puts("---")
-            newfile.puts("layout: "+type)
-            newfile.puts(type+": "+filename)
-            newfile.puts("permalink: " + File.join("/blog", type, filename)+"/")
-            newfile.puts("---")
-            newfile.close()
+        * write Markdown text specified in INFRASTRUCTURE * newfile.close()

-            ycfile = open(yfname, "a")
+        ycfile = * open cats/tags.yml file in APPEND mode*
-            ycfile.puts("\n\n- slug: " + filename)
-            ycfile.write("  name: " + filename.capitalize.gsub("-"," "))
-            ycfile.close()
+        * write Markdown text specified in INFRASTRUCTURE * ycfile.close()
     end
 end
 {% endhighlight %}

 Due to the way that the YAML files were named this method requires translating "tag" and "category" to their plural tense.
 This is one inefficiency that I may look into should I decide to optimize the plugin.

-In order to prevent path errors, any appropriate directories are first created before the T&C files are created and written into.
+Missing directories are first created.
 The required YAML front matter is explained in the infrastructure description above.
-The permalink is relative to the project root so it should start at `/blog`.
-The name of the T&C item is also automatically capitalized and all hyphens are replaced with a space.
-If you would like to change how your T&C items are converted, you will need to change the line that starts with `ycfile.write("  name: "`.
-This method is also called twice, once for tags and once for categories.
+I decided to automatically capitalize T&C items and replace hyphens with spaces when writing in each items `name:` attribute, but this is up to the programmer.
 The `type` parameter is a string that should have the value `tag` or `category` in order for the function to point to the correct YAML file in the `_data` directory.

 ## Implementing the Plugin

-As long as you have constructed the plugin as instructed by Jekyll standards, and you have placed the plugin in the root `_plugins` directory, Jekyll will be able to find and execute the code when the development server is run and is generating the site content.
-If Jekyll produces any errors or files end up being created in the wrong place make sure you double check your syntax and directory paths for any mistakes.
+As long as you have constructed the plugin as instructed by Jekyll standards, and you have placed the plugin in the root `_plugins` directory, Jekyll will be able to find and execute the code when the development server is run.
+If Jekyll produces any errors, or files end up being created in the wrong place make sure you double check your syntax and directory paths for any mistakes.

-I ended up writing a lot more than I expected so you may have noticed that my efforts to explain the code have dwindled further on.
-I may possibly revisit this post to explain the methods in better detail, but for now (06/02/2015) I leave you to cleverly reverse-engineer the code.
 This code was written as a hack to solve the automation problem and I was pretty much learning Ruby as I went, so if you have any suggestions or fixes, feel free to comment.